 Ms. Jenny (Jackie) F. Amaya Diaz, building services manager, Richard Montgomery High School

 Mr. Paul K. Aniugo, supply worker, Division of Food and Nutrition Services

 Ms. Christine M. Blanton, cafeteria manager, Montgomery Blair High School

 Religious & Cultural Commemorations

 One way to connect with students, staff, and families is to have awareness of the holidays and commemorations they observe.
 The EIU Calendar provides you with dates and resources for many of these observances.
-Click the Calendar for a comprehensive calendar and list of resources.
 See below for holidays coming up this month.